opentdf/client-go/README.md

 This is a light Go wrapper around the OpenTDF C++ client SDK (https://github.com/opentdf/client-cpp), via that library's C interop.

+## Install as a Go module

+Since opentdf/client-go utilizes the opentdf/client-cpp binary you will need to download the pre-built binary or build a new version.

+### Install with go-mod script

+The [go-mod script](scripts/go-mod.sh) installs the latest pre-built binaries of [opentdf/client-cpp from Conan](https://conan.io/center/opentdf-client) and sets the `CGO_CFLAGS` and `CGO_LDFLAGS` in your env so the module can install correctly.

+1. ☝️ Requires conan (i.e. `brew install conan`)
+1. Get binary `curl https://raw.githubusercontent.com/opentdf/client-go/HEAD/scripts/go-mod.sh | sh`
+1. Get module `go get opentdf/client-go`

 ## Caveats

 1. The OpenTDF C interop only supports encrypting files and strings, so everything has to be passed as strings (or file paths) - no streaming.